How to Lock Edit Post

 To lock user from editing a certain post after a certain hour, navigate through WP User Frontend → Post Forms → Settings → Edit Settings and then set the hours after you want to lock the edit option of the users of that post.

-Once a post is posted, the user is able to edit that post within the hour frame the admin has allowed him to edit it.
+Once a post is posted, the user can edit that post within the hour frame the admin has allowed him to edit it.

-As it can be seen above, the post is editable right now and the user can edit or update the posted post.
+As can be seen above, the post is editable right now, and the user can edit or update the posted post.

 How to Unlock Post Edit after locking it